tldr-pages/tldr/pages/linux/medusa.md

 > A modular and parallel login brute-forcer for a variety of protocols.

-- Execute brute force against a ftp server using a file containing usernames and a file containing passwords:
+- Execute brute force against an FTP server using a file containing usernames and a file containing passwords:

 `medusa -M ftp -h host -U {{path/to/username_file}} -P {{path/to/password_file}}`